EdoardoVignati/MongoLib/README.md

-This is a simple library to interact with pymongo for mongoDB
+A simple library to interact with pymongo for mongoDB